 You can create new accounts for the students and create your own passwords using the instructions here.

-When creating accounts for students, add the parent email address (double checking to make sure it's correct - a lot of times these are entered incorrectly) so the parents will receive an email from Khan Academy inviting them to create an account as well.
+When creating accounts for students, add their parent email address (double checking to make sure it's correct -- a lot of times these are entered incorrectly) so parents will receive an email from Khan Academy inviting them to create an account as well.